Invalidthoughts/alx-system_engineering-devops/0x01-shell_permissions/README.md

-created a script that writes the execution permission to all subdirectories of current directory
+created a directory and set the mode to 751